West Torrens Cricket Club: Famous players

 MBE recipient, State Cricketer and AFL Hall of Fame inductee Lindsay Head played for WT.

-Current first grade star Amanda-Jade Wellington is one of a host of talented female players who have represented Australia along with Lauren Ebsary, Andrea McCauley and Caroline Ward.
+Current first grade star Amanda-Jade Wellington is one of a host of female players who have represented Australia along with Lauren Ebsary, Andrea McCauley and Caroline Ward.
 Current SA Scorpion (women’s) captain Jemma Barsby joined the “Sheagles” in season 2023/24.

 The current men’s squad boasts many BBL & SA Redback players, including Australian T20 & One Day players Spencer Johnson & Jake Fraser-McGurk (who joined the club at the start of the 2024-25 season).
 Spencer & Jake have recently been signed again by IPL franchises while Spencer won the best player of the match award in the BBL season 13 Grand Final.
 The club had six male players play in season 14 of the tournament!